mkhfring/llm-for-ccd/README.md

 ## Run

 - All source codes and data files are inside the selected_problems directory.
-- The main codes to make requests and analyse the results exist in `selected_problems/chatgpt.py`.
+- The main codes to make requests and analyze the results exist in `llm_for_code/chatgpt.py`.
 To make the requests the Open-ai access key should be inserted in a text file.
-Then, the path of this access key should be specify inside the `read_api_key` fucntion inside `ChatGPTRequest` class.
-This class is located inside `selected_problems/chatgpt.py`.
+Then, the path of this access key should be specified inside the `read_api_key` function inside `ChatGPTRequest` class.
+This class is located inside `llm_for_code/chatgpt.py`.
-- Jsonl files inside `selected_problems` include the data that is used for our experiments.
+- Jsonl files inside `llm_for_code` include the data that is used for our experiments.
-- The `baseline_data_maker.py` includes the source code to generate datasets for baselines experiments.
+- The `baseline_data_maker.py` includes the source code to generate datasets for baseline experiments.

 ## Citation